 Look at verse 31, where Jesus has dogmatically stated that abiding in, or continuing in His word, is essential to being a disciple.
 "Abide" is a word we do not use very much anymore, but it means "to remain in place."
 It means "to continue on as you are without breaking rank."
 Feed that definition into "abiding in the truth."
 In practical application to life, He means that we cannot be all over the place in regard to finding truth, repenting when necessary, and then using truth.

 There are all kinds of truths.
 There are truths about building construction and maintaining good health.
-There are truths about many areas of science, truths about geography and history, but Jesus is talking about the truth that pertains to God.
-His concern is truth about spirituality and morality; truth about having a great marriage and childrearing truth; truths about pride and humility; truths about ourselves; truths that are indeed reality.
+There are truths about many areas of science, truths about geography and history, but Jesus is talking about the truths that pertain to God.
+His concern is truths about spirituality and morality; truths about having a great marriage and childrearing truths; truths about pride and humility; truths about ourselves; truths that are indeed reality.
 In other words, truths about these things make life abundant and fulfilling.

 If we look at this correctly, we will understand that this search for truth is a great, great quest.
 But it also is one that is fraught with certain pitfalls, because with 6,000 years of mankind's history to provide information, there are many paths in this search.
 There are many offshoots that go nowhere.
 Some of them are rather harmless, but others are downright destructive to God's purpose.

 The harmless ones fill our minds with things that indeed might be interesting, and along the way may even help to round out our personality, but in the end, much of it is just useless information.
 An example might be: Americans have gone bonkers over entertainment.
 Maybe it has always been that way, but now it just seems to be in our face.
 It is available at every turn, in every direction.
 Having fun seems to be for many the very purpose of life.
 People follow the lives and feats of entertainment figures with great zeal, gathering information about them.
 They want to know their truths.